Each trip to Costco can lead to a new discovery. What cool Costco products might you be missing out on?

 Esti: “What do you use them for?
 Don’t they leak?”

 Renee: “Oh, where do I begin from?
 I use them for lunch, salads, leftovers, freezing smallish items, sending supper to people, cut fruit, … Storing fish for Shabbos.
 It’s the perfect size for cookies too.
 Bake a batch and freeze them in small quantities.
 Portion control.
-Can’t believe you don’t use them.
+I can’t believe you don’t use them.
 I buy two bags at a time.
 And, no. They do not leak.”

 So…what cool stuff do you like to buy in Costco?
 Let me know before my next trip!
 Because, apparently, I was in the dark, and didn’t even know it.